kanaria69/Mainecoco/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## I saw my husband trip and fall while carrying a laundry basket full of ironed clothes.
+I watched it all unfold.